AdguardTeam/AdGuardHome/HACKING.md

  *  `snake_case`, not `camelCase` for variables.  `kebab-case` for filenames.

+ *  Start scripts with the following sections in the following order:

+    1. Shebang.
+    1. Some initial documentation (optional).
+    1. Verbosity level parsing (optional).
+    1.  `set` options.

  *  UPPERCASE names for external exported variables, lowercase for local, unexported ones.